roe-dl/weewx-skyfield-almanac/README.md

   (set to 0 to switch off updates)
 * `enable_live_data`: enable live data for fast changing almanac values (default: on)
+* `disable_pyephem`: disable the built-in PyEphem almanac (optional, default: false).
+  Sometimes enabling both the Skyfield and PyEphem almanac produces special errors if the attribute or heavenly body is not available.
+  In those cases setting this option may help.
 * `[[[EarthSatellites]]]`: This section contains earth satellite data files to load.
 Each entry in the section contains of a file name and an URL The file name is used when saved to disk.
 You can find such files